František Kupka: Career

 The Salon d'Automne of 1912, held in Paris at the Grand Palais from 1 October to 8 November.
 Kupka's Fugue in Two Colors is exhibited on the left.
 Other works are shown by Jean Metzinger (Dancer in a Café), Joseph Csaky (Groupe de femmes), Francis Picabia (La Source), Amedeo Modigliani (sculptures) and Henri Le Fauconnier (Mountaineers Attacked by Bears).

 Kupka worked as an illustrator of books and posters and, during his early years in Paris, became known for his satirical drawings for newspapers and magazines.
 In 1906, he settled in Puteaux, a suburb of Paris, and the same year exhibited for the first time at the Salon d'Automne.
-In 1907 he published his self-portrait The Yellow Scale, believed to be is masterpiece.
+In 1907 he published his self-portrait The Yellow Scale, believed to be his masterpiece.
 Kupka was deeply impressed by the first Futurist Manifesto, published in 1909 in Le Figaro.
 Kupka's 1909 painting Piano Keyboard/Lake marked a break in his representational style.
 His work became increasingly abstract around 1910–1911, reflecting his theories of motion, color, and the relationship between music and painting (orphism).
 In 1911, he attended meetings of the Puteaux Group (Section d'Or).
 In 1912, he exhibited his Amorpha, Fugue en deux couleurs, at the Salon des Indépendants in the Cubist room, although he did not wish to be identified with any movement.
 Creation in the Plastic Arts, a book Kupka completed in 1913, was published in Prague in 1923.

 In 1931, he was a founding member of Abstraction-Création.
 In 1936, his work was included in the exhibition Cubism and Abstract Art at the Museum of Modern Art in New York City, and in an important show with another Czech painter, Alphonse Mucha, at the Jeu de Paume in Paris.
 A retrospective of his work took place at the Galerie Mánes in Prague in 1946.
 The same year, Kupka participated in the Salon des Réalités Nouvelles, where he continued to exhibit regularly until his death.
 During the early 1950s, he gained general recognition and had several solo shows in New York.

 Between 1919 and 1938 Kupka was financially supported by his good friend, art collector and industrialist Jindřich Waldes who accumulated a substantial collection of his art.
 Kupka died in 1957 in Puteaux, France.